 direct EU legislation (including EU regulations, EU decisions, EU tertiary legislation, Annexes to the EEA agreement, and Protocol 1 to the EEA agreement) so far as operative immediately before exit day

-any rights, powers, liabilities, obligations, restrictions, remedies and procedures which, immediately before exit day, are recognised and available in domestic law by virtue of section 2(1) of the European Communities Act 1972 (ECA 1972), and are enforced, allowed and followed accordingly
+any rights, powers, liabilities, obligations, restrictions, remedies and procedures which, immediately before exit day, are recognised and available in domestic law by virtue of section 2(1) of the European Communities Act 1972 (ECA 1972), and are enforced, allowed and

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.